PlantsAndBuildings/PlantsAndBuildings.github.io/_posts/2018-06-29-semantic-segmentation-using-fully-convolutional-networks.markdown

 <img src="{{ site.url }}/static/img/fcn/fcn.jpg"/>

 <p style="text-align: justify">
   First off, note how the fully connected layers from the VGG architecture have now become convolution layers.
-Also now we see the addition of three new kinds of layers: score layers, upsample layers and addition layers.
+Also now we see the addition of <b>three new kinds of layers: score layers, upsample layers and addition layers</b>.
 In this section we will tackle score layers.
 </p>

 <p style="text-align: justify">
-  Score layers are nothing but convolutional layers having kernel dimensions $ 1 \times 1 $ and $ 21 $ output channels.
+  <b>Score layers are nothing but convolutional layers having kernel dimensions $ 1 \times 1 $ and $ 21 $ output channels</b>.
 My (intuitive) understanding of the nomenclature is as follows:
 </p>

 <p style="text-align: justify">